wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 ## Security of data uploaded to the Wallarm Cloud

-Before uploading the statistics to the Wallarm Cloud, the API Discovery module hashes the values of request parameters using the [SHA-256](https://en.wikipedia.org/wiki/SHA-2) algorithm.
+API Discovery analyzes most of the traffic on the Wallarm node, directly in the client's local network.
+The module sends to the Wallarm cloud only the discovered endpoint paths, parameter names and various statistical data (time of arrival, their number, etc.) All data is transmitted via a secure channel: before uploading the statistics to the Wallarm Cloud, the API Discovery module hashes the values of request parameters using the [SHA-256](https://en.wikipedia.org/wiki/SHA-2) algorithm.

 On the Cloud side, hashed data is used for statistical analysis (for example, when quantifying requests with identical parameters).

-Other data (endpoint values, request methods, and parameter names) is not hashed before being uploaded to the Wallarm Cloud.
+Other data (endpoint values, request methods, and parameter names) is not hashed before being uploaded to the Wallarm Cloud, because hashes cannot be restored to their original state which would make building API structure impossible.

+!!! warning "Important"
+    Wallarm does not send the values that are specified in the parameters.
+Only the endpoint, parameter names and statistics on them are sent.

 ## Enabling and configuring API Discovery